-$Review/Revision-Dated\ 01\text{-}01\text{-}2022\ with\ CMS$ Review/Revision - Dated 01-01-2021 with CMS
+Review/Revision - Dated 01-03-2024 with CMS $Review/Revision-Dated\ 01\text{-}01\text{-}2022\ with\ CMS$ Review/Revision - Dated 01-01-2021 with CMS Review/Revision - Dated 01-01-2020 with CMS

-Coordination of Benefits/Third Party Liability Benefit Coordination Plan As relevant, benefit coordination plan and proposed changes submitted for review and approval Financial MLR Reports Annually, within twelve (12) months of the end of the MLR Reporting Year as defined in in this Contract.
+Financial MLR Reports Annually, within twelve (12) months of the end of the MLR Reporting Year as defined in in this Contract.
 Managed Care Reporting Template Semi-annual due on 1 May and 1 August Cash Flow Statement Annually and upon request, cash flow statements to demonstrate compliance with requirement to maintain sufficient cash flow and liquidity to meet obligations Audited Financial Statements Annual copies of NDID financial reports due 31 December Third Party Liability Monthly report indicating the claims where MCO has billed or made a recovery of a claim subject to TPL Alternative Payment Methodology Report Annual report on use of APMs including a list of APM models used with Network Providers, list of APM Provider agreements and the Network providers, PCMHs and ACOs involved in such agreements, the quality measures and range of performance benchmarks used in APMs by Provider type, and total amount paid to Providers for all Provider agreements.
 Due on 30 June